vipm-io/caraya/README.md

 ## Usage
-Caraya is a LabVIEW toolkit providing a library of assertion VIs to validate run-time constraints of any LabVIEW application and support VIs to construct unit test cases from any VI using these assertions.
+Caraya is a LabVIEW toolkit providing a library of assertion VIs to validate run-time constraints of any LabVIEW application and providing support VIs to construct unit test cases from any VI using assertions.

 ###Palette
-To create unit tests or to validate runtime conditions in your application, you need to drop the corresponding Caraya toolkit VIs to the block diagrams of your application or your test case.
+To create unit tests or to validate runtime conditions in your application, you need to drop the corresponding Caraya toolkit VIs to the block diagrams.
 The Caraya toolkit VIs are located under the JKI Toolkits functions palette menu.

 ![Functions palette](https://github.com/JKISoftware/caraya/raw/master/img/functions-palette.png "Functions palette")

 ###Assertions
-Caraya provides a library of assertion VIs that return an error if the corresponding constraint is not met.
+Caraya provides a library of assertion VIs that return an error if the constraint requirements for the assertion VI are not met.
-You can use these anywhere in your application to verify that values are within meaningful range and error your VI if values don't make sense.
+You can use these anywhere in your application to verify that values are within meaningful range and generate and error if values don't make sense.
 For example if you are setting the speed for a pump, you may want to make sure that the speed is never negative and is below the maximum allowed pump speed.
 Assertation functions execute fast in your executable and provide only small performance penalty and as such can be used nearly everywhere in your code.

 ![Validate pump speed](https://github.com/JKISoftware/caraya/raw/master/img/validate-pump-speed.png "Validate pump speed")

-If the condition is not true, the assertion returns an error.
-If the input already is an error, the assertion doesn't run and the preceding error will pass forward.
+If the constraint requirement is not met, the assertion returns an error.
+If the input to the assertion VI already has an error, the preceding error will be passed forward.

 ###Unit Tests
 ####Simple Test Cases